psswincher/game-library-frontend/README.md

 - the css grid layout of game cards is driven by framer motion to make filtering games in and out of the view fun
 - mechanics buttons have a one time entrance animation to demonstrate to the user that they are buttons

+Thank you for you reviewing all of this code!